Ventusltd/pv-arc-protection-circuit/Open-Hardware-Disclosure.md

 Given the industry size and risk exposure, proactive safety integration must become the norm.
 This design is released with no commercial restrictions, available for immediate adoption and further development by manufacturers, universities, national labs, and standards committees.

-DeepSeek AI search on fires caused by DC PV

-Certainly.
-Below is the final plain-text version, including a clean ASCII-style table for estimated fire rates, suitable for email, GitHub, or standards-body submission.
-No formatting markup used.

-⸻

 DeepSeek AI – Global Fire Risk Summary from DC PV Systems

-Accurate global data on fires caused by DC-side faults (arcing, insulation breakdown, connector failure) is limited due to inconsistent reporting.
+Estimate global data on fires caused by DC-side faults (arcing, insulation breakdown, connector failure) is limited due to inconsistent reporting.
 However, credible industry estimates show a clear and rising safety risk:

 Estimated Global DC PV Fire Frequency (2025)